 - Torque Transmission Device and Time Telegram, which are landmark decisions on claim amendments during prosecution;

-- Orange Book Standard on the interrelation of patents and standards.
+- Orange Book Standard on the interrelation of patents and standards; and

-Dr Wallinger was successful with a challenge on the grounds of bias – due to the missing separation between patent prosecution and legal checks and balances, in terms of personnel – in a review case against the chair of the Enlarged Board of Appeal of the EPO’s interlocutory decision of 25 April 2014 in Case R 19/12, with far-reaching effects on readjustments in the structure of the EPO’s administration.
+Dr Wallinger was successful with a challenge on the grounds of bias – due to the missing separation between patent prosecution and legal checks and balances, in terms of personnel – in a review case against the chair of the Enlarged Board of Appeal of the EPO’s interlocutory decision of 25 April 2014 in Case R 19/12, with far-reaching effects on readjustments in the structure of the Boards of Appeal.

-Dr Wallinger has represented blue-chip corporations including in the automotive industry, where he enjoys a particularly strong reputation, as well as medium-sized technology-savvy companies.
+Dr Wallinger has represented blue-chip corporations – including in the automotive industry, where he enjoys a particularly strong reputation – as well as medium-sized technology-savvy companies.
 Significant recent representations include BMW, Bosch, Fein, Dürr, Schaeffler, AVL Austria, Piezocryst, Zimmer Medizintechnik GmbH, Kohlhage, Algatek AAA and Byk-Gardner.

-Located in Munich, WALLINGER RICKER SCHLOTTER TOSTMANN started with five attorneys in 2007 and has grown to include more than 20 patent attorneys and attorneys at law, representing clients from all over the world and across the full spectrum of industries.
+Located in Munich, Wallinger Ricker Schlotter Tostmann started with five attorneys in 2007 and has grown to include over 20 patent attorneys and attorneys at law, representing clients from all over the world and across the full spectrum of industries.

 Sample client list